rizgan/LLM-Logic-Exec-Verify/README.md

     - Generate tests for the function.
     - Run the tests and iteratively fix any errors.

-4. **Completion**

-   Once the code compiles and all tests pass, the final code and tests will be displayed.

-## State Diagram

 ```mermaid
 stateDiagram
 [*] --> Start